InnoNodo/nodo_messenger/README.md

-# Server prototype
+# Nodo messenger

-Small application for creating a local server, where you can speak with your friends
+Open-source messenger for communicating with friends in secure channel